Dynamic Obstacle Avoidance of Unmanned Surface Vehicles in Maritime Environments Using Gaussian Processes Based Motion Planning: Introduction

-Almost all the aforementioned mainstream motion planning algorithms have been improved and can avoid dynamic obstacles in some way.
-A series of examples is provided as follows: \begin{itemize} \item \cite{stentz1994optimal} has proposed an approach to improve the fundamental version of the grid-based motion planning algorithms and enable it to work in complex and dynamic environments. \item \cite{falanga2020dynamic} has proposed an approach to integrate the real-time status information of dynamic obstacles into a potential field algorithm. \item \cite{enevoldsen2021colregs} has proposed an approach to combine a sampling-based motion planning algorithm with the international regulations for preventing collisions at sea to avoid dynamic obstacles. \item \cite{ferguson2006replanning, adiyatov2017novel} have proposed a series of strategies for the sampling-based motion planning algorithms to avoid dynamic obstacles through 1) abandoning the minority of tree branches invalid by dynamic obstacles, 2) maintaining the rest majority of tree branches and 3) generating new collision-free tree branches. \item \cite{wu2023research} has proposed a two-layer approach that combines an intelligent algorithm and a potential field algorithm to avoid dynamic obstacles. \item \cite{qing2023dynamic} has investigated how to use the GP-based algorithms to avoid dynamic obstacles and proposed a new factor graph structure. \end{itemize}
+To ensure accuracy, the effects of both static obstacles and dynamic obstacles should be modelled in the motion planning problems of USVs.
+Nearly all the mainstream motion planning algorithms have been improved and can avoid dynamic obstacles.
+There are many studies about using grid-based motion planning algorithms to avoid dynamic obstacles \cite{stentz1994optimal, zhu2021path, jiang2023dynamic, he2021dynamic}.
+For example, \cite{stentz1994optimal} has proposed an approach to improve the fundamental version of the grid-based motion planning algorithms and enable it to work in complex and dynamic environments. \cite{zhu2021path} proposes an improved D* Lite algorithm, a grid-based motion planning algorithm designed for marine robots such as USVs to navigate dynamic maritime environments while avoiding moving obstacles.
+Similar to grid-based motion planning algorithms, there are also many studies about using sampling-based motion planning algorithms to avoid dynamic obstacles \cite{enevoldsen2021colregs, chiang2018colreg, ferguson2006replanning, adiyatov2017novel, aoude2013probabilistically}.
+For example, \cite{enevoldsen2021colregs, chiang2018colreg} have proposed different approaches to combine sampling-based motion planning algorithm with COLREG collision avoidance regulations.
+Furthermore, \cite{ferguson2006replanning, adiyatov2017novel} have proposed a series of strategies for the sampling-based motion planning algorithms to avoid dynamic obstacles through 1) abandoning the minority of tree branches invalid by dynamic obstacles, 2) maintaining the rest majority of tree branches and 3) generating new collision-free tree branches.
+Potential field motion planning algorithms and intelligent motion planning algorithms have been researched for avoiding dynamic obstacles for many years as well \cite{falanga2020dynamic, wu2023research, sonny2023q, choi2021reinforcement}.
+For example, \cite{falanga2020dynamic} has proposed an approach to integrate the real-time status information of dynamic obstacles into a potential field algorithm. \cite{wu2023research} has proposed a two-layer approach that combines an intelligent algorithm and a potential field algorithm to avoid dynamic obstacles. \cite{chen2019hybrid} employs an obstacle avoidance strategy (DWA) as a local motion planner to generate collision-free paths for USVs navigating among dynamic obstacles.